Religion Courses of Particular Interest to Ministry Students

 Religion 2480: Introduction to Ministry

-Students taking Introduction to Ministry spend three hours each week in the classroom.
+Students taking Introduction to Ministry combine time in the classroom with time spent serving in the church and community.
 Through lecture and discussion they gain an understanding of ministry.
-Three major areas are developed:
+Four major areas are developed:

 - The Church/Parachurch and Ministry

 Since nothing can take the place of actual experience, Religion 2480 also has the unique advantage of including an internship.
 The Ministry Guidance team meets each semester and prayerfully considers where -- and with whom-- each student should be placed.
 The nature of the internship is determined by the type of ministry toward which a student feels called.
 For the person who is not certain of the exact area of future service, an internship is provided that allows them to explore multiple modes of ministry.
 For every student, the internship offers opportunities for discernment and call clarification.
 It is thus exceedingly constructive for a vocational Christian ministry student to observe and do ministry under a trained supervisor.
 More information about the Ministry Guidance internship program can be found here.

 Religion 2480 is required of those receiving ministry scholarships.
 Because of the foundational and practical nature of this course, it is suggested that 2480 be taken soon after completing Religion 1310 and 1350.
 Taking "Introduction to Ministry" early in one's academic career is advantageous in that the student, through observation and participation, is better prepared to assume a leadership role in ministry.
 In addition, most students gain a clearer sense of vocational direction, enabling them to choose summer internships and future coursework that complements their chosen ministry field.
 This course is offered every fall and spring semester.

 Religion 3381: Communication in Ministry